JMicallef9/streaming-data/README.md

 - AWS_ACCESS_KEY_ID: the AWS access key associated with your AWS account.
 - AWS_SECRET_ACCESS_KEY: the AWS secret access key associated with your AWS account.
 - AWS_REGION: the region associated with your AWS account.
-- BUCKET_NAME: the name you wish to use for the S3 bucket that tracks uses of the application.
+- BUCKET_NAME: the name you wish to use for the S3 bucket that stores information about the messages retrieved.

-## Running the application on the command line

-To run the application locally using the command line, follow these instructions:

-1. Copy the .env.example file into a .env file using the following command: ```cp .env.example .env```
-2. Replace the template values in the .env file with the real environment variables.
+For the purposes of testing locally, a .env.example file has been provided with a template for these environment variables.
-3. Run the application with the command ```python src/main.py``` followed by the required variables.

-The required variables are (in order): query (the search term), broker_ref (the name of the SQS queue), and from_date (an optional field for filtering by date).

-For example, the command ```python src/main.py london my-sqs-queue``` will trigger the application to search the Guardian API for articles related to London, publishing them to the SQS queue with the name 'my-sqs-queue'.

-The from_date can be passed as an additional argument e.g. ```python src/main.py london my-sqs-queue 2025-01-01``` will filter out any articles from before 2025.

 ## Lambda deployment